mthaak/whatshouldiweartoday/README.md

 - Start Expo from the repo root: `expo start`
 - Open the app (follow the Expo instructions).
 Either:
-  - On your phone with the Expo client
+  - On your phone with the Expo Go client
   - In your web browser
 - Start developing and see the changes reflected automatically in the app